-This migration article applies to the following social messaging channels supported by the Zendesk Agent Workspace:
+This migration article applies to the following social messaging channels:

-Note that this article does not include instructions for migrating Facebook Messenger and Twitter DM channels.
-To migrate these channels, see Migrating social messaging channels to the Zendesk Agent Workspace (Facebook Messenger, Twitter DM).
+Note that this article does not include instructions for migrating Facebook Messenger and X (formerly Twitter) DM channels.
+To migrate these channels, see Migrating your Facebook Messenger and X (formerly Twitter) DM channels to the Zendesk Agent Workspace.

 This article contains the following sections:

 Migrating your channels